-Each Corso di Laurea within the University of Bologna operates according to its own calendar (see last page of this packet).
+Each Department within the University of Bologna operates according to its own calendar (see last page of this packet).
 Therefore, there is no common Schedule of Classes containing all the academic information for courses and their schedules.
 Moreover, schedules are not prepared and published a semester in advance as they are in the US.

 Remember that in the first weeks of classes you will be shopping around for different courses and professors, and visiting perhaps as many as five courses before settling on one or two UNIBO classes.
-You should also plan on speaking with the professors who will be teaching the courses you are interested in, during their regular office hours (orario di ricevimento) and ask them questions on the material you are expected to prepare, the main topics of the course, the kind of exam required, etc. This will also help you open a channel of communication with the professor, which will be beneficial in case you need his/her help throughout the semester.
+You should also plan on speaking with the professors who will be teaching the courses you are interested in, during their regular office hours and ask them questions on the material you are expected to prepare, the main topics of the course, the kind of exam required, etc. This will also help you open a channel of communication with the professor, which will be beneficial in case you need his/her help throughout the semester.

-The entire academic year is divided into two parts, or semesters, each of which is then subdivided, for certain courses, into two additional periods, moduli.
-Thus, courses will be offered in the following configuration: 1) Full Semester (listed as 2 separate courses on your transcript); 2) Modulo (I, II, III, IV modulo, offered either as part of an intensive semester course or as an independent course.
-Regardless, these moduli are listed according to their place in the academic calendar: modulo I and II in the Fall term, which normally runs until the end of December, and modulo III and IV in the Spring term, technically from early February until mid-May.
+The entire academic year is divided into two parts, or semesters, each of which is then subdivided, for certain courses, into two additional periods = modules.
+Thus, courses will be offered in the following configuration: 1) Full Semester (listed as 2 separate courses on your transcript); 2) Module I, II, III, IV, offered either as part of an intensive semester course or as an independent course.
+Regardless, these modules are listed according to their place in the academic calendar: in the Fall term module I runs roughly until the end of October and module II runs until before the holiday break.
+In the Spring module III runs until end of March/beginning of April and module IV until May or June.

-There are occasionally breaks in November, or January or March/April when many of the first exams for the Fall or Spring are scheduled, but there is no common semester-break vacation.
-Students find that they will have to take their Spring break around Easter (when the University and BCSP are closed).
+Depending on when Italian holidays fall, each year, there are occasionally breaks either in November, or March/April.
+There is no common semester-break vacation.
+AY students find that they will have to take their Spring break around Easter (when the University and BCSP are closed).